 But, if you’re starting to feel as if commuting to work every day is no longer worth your time, then it might be a reason to consider running your own business.
 It also makes sense if you love setting your own schedule and delegating your own tasks.

 There are instances where running your own business can happen by accident.
-According to According to Outdoorsy, the Airbnb for RVs, Jody Rath, launched a club for outdoor enthusiasts that offered exercise, horseback riding, food and drink and RVs.
+According to Outdoorsy, the Airbnb for RVs, Jody Rath, launched a club for outdoor enthusiasts that offered exercise, horseback riding, food and drink and RVs.

 You’re willing to take a risk